-Carey Higgins graduated from the University of Tasmania in 2000 with a Bachelor of Laws degree and was admitted to practice in 2001.
+Carey Higgins was first elected to the Law Society Council in 2014 and is a current member of the executive.
+She graduated from the University of Tasmania in 2000 with a Bachelor of Laws degree and was admitted to practice in 2001.

-Carey is the immediate past president and current board member (since 2004) of the Hobart Community Legal Service Inc, serving several terms as president.
+Carey is a current board member (since 2004) of the Hobart Community Legal Service Inc and has served several terms as president.
 Carey is also a past president (2004 and 2005) and committee member of the Southern Young Lawyers Committee and is a past secretary, vice president and current committee member of the Tasmanian Women Lawyers Association.

-Carey is the current chair of the Law Society of Tasmania Pro Bono Committee and committee member since 2010, immediate past chair (2015-2016) of the Law Society of Tasmania Continuing Professional Development Committee and current committee member and a member of the Property and Commercial Law Committee since 2014.
+Carey is the former chair of the Law Society of Tasmania Pro Bono Committee (2017) and a committee member since 2010, current committee member and past chair (2015-2016) of the Law Society of Tasmania Continuing Professional Development Committee and committee member of the Property and Commercial Law Committee since 2014.